capital of Kefalonia where a large proportion of the island's

 with hundreds of lights reflected on the calm Koutavos

-2019 update: In 2014 the earthquakes that shook the Island also damaged the Argostoli harbour area with cracks and buckled concrete appearing all along the boat moorings.
+2019 update: The earthquakes that shook the Island in 2014 also damaged the Argostoli harbour area with cracks and buckled concrete appearing all along the boat moorings.
 It had been five years since I had witnessed the damage here.
 So, I was very pleased to see that all the concrete along the harbour has been removed and is being replaced by new paving (still to be completed).
 Although while I was there it appeared to me that it was being done quite rapidly without delay.
-The damaged Drapano bridge has also been completely repaved and the damaged walls to the bridge repaired or replaced, street lighting has also been installed all along the bridge.
+The Drapano bridge has also been completely repaved and the damaged walls to the bridge repaired or replaced, street lighting has also been installed all along the bridge.
 Many major changes have been made to Plateia Valianou (Vallianos Square) in the centre of the town.
 It has been completely refurbished and repaved along with the street leading to the square being pedestrianised with new restaurants and bars lining the street and square.